sc-zhang/CATG/README.md

 After that, click "REFRESH" button to update collinearity figure.
 ![](Manual/Step5.Refresh.png "Refresh")

+### Step6.
+Save
+Click "SAVE FILES" to save the adjusted tour files, after that ALLHiC_build can use for building new chromosome assembly from contig level assembly, or use allhic optimize to determine the order and orientation of contigs.
 ## Generate executable file
 If you want executable file, please use pyinstaller, and run commands below
 ```bash